SimonEnsemble/SimonEnsemble_old.github.io/index.md

   # <span style="color:white">The Simon Research Ensemble</span>
   We use mathematics, machine learning, and computer simulations as a toolkit to understand and solve problems.
 feature_image: images/treez.jpg
-excerpt: "this is an excerpt"
+excerpt: "The Simon Ensemble at Oregon State University"
 ---

 <style>